fmrtl73/pxdocs/content/shared/post-installation.md

     stork-snapshot-sc                    stork-snapshot                  Delete          Immediate           true                   43d
     ```

-    `Kubectl` will return details about the storageClasses available to you.
-Verify `px-csi-db` appears in the list.
+    `kubectl` returns details about the StorageClasses available to you.
+Verify that `px-csi-db` appears in the list.

-2. Enter the `kubectl get pvc` command, if this is the only StroageClass and PVC you've created, you should see only one entry in the output:
+2. Enter the `kubectl get pvc` command.
+If this is the only StroageClass and PVC that you've created, you should see only one entry in the output:

     ```text
     kubectl get pvc <your-pvc-name>